Richard Edgcumbe, 1st Baron Edgcumbe: Career

 At the 1715 British general election, Edgecombe was returned unopposed as MP for Plympton Erle.
 He was appointed lord of the treasury in 1716.
 Edgcumbe surrendered the post when he went into opposition with Walpole in 1717, but was re-instated in 1720.
 He was returned again for Plympton Erle at the 1722 British general election.
 Edgcumbe held his post at the Treasury until 1724 when he was appointed Vice-Treasurer of Ireland, a post he held until 1742.
 He was returned again at the 1727 British general election, and was appointed a Privy Councillor for Ireland on 28 November 1727.
 At the 1734 British general election, Edgcumbe was returned as MP for Plympton Erle and Lostwithiel and chose to sit for Lostwithiel.
 He was Lord Warden of the Stannaries from 1734 to 1747.
 Edgcumbe was elected again for Plympton Erle at the 1741 general election and sat until he was raised to the peerage in 1742 and vacated his seat in the House of Commons.
 Edgcumbe was a faithful follower of Sir Robert Walpole, in whose interests he managed the elections for the Cornish boroughs, and his elevation to the peerage was designed to prevent him from giving evidence about Walpole's expenditure of the secret service money.
 In 1742, Edgcumbe was appointed Lord Lieutenant of Cornwall and Chancellor of the Duchy of Lancaster, which posts he held for the rest of his life.
 He became a colonel of a regiment of foot in 1745 and became major-general in 1755.
 He was appointed Chief Justice in Eyre, north of Trent in January 1758.

 Marriage and children

-Edgcumbe married Matilda Furnese (d.1721), a daughter of Sir Henry Furnese, 1st Baronet (c.1658-1712), of Waldershare in Kent, by whom he had four children, including:
+Edgcumbe married Matilda Furnese (died 1721), a daughter of Sir Henry Furnese, 1st Baronet (c.
+1658 – 1712), of Waldershare in Kent, by whom he had four children, including: